veereshnaik7/website-buildertaskByHUENM/README.md

 -> Usage

 ##  Features
-1. Add new components (e.g., Header, Home, Contact, Services, About, Footer)
+1. Dynamic Section Addition: Users can add predefined sections (e.g., Header, Home, Contact, Services, etc.) to the website layout.
-2. Edit content of the sections
-3 .Drag-and-drop sections to reorder them using @dnd-kit/core
-4. Save and reset functionality to persist or clear changes
+2.Drag-and-Drop Functionality: Sections can be reordered using drag-and-drop functionality.
+3 .Edit Mode: Content within each section is editable, allowing users to customize the text and elements.
-5. Switch between mobile and desktop previews
+4. Mobile and Desktop Views: Switch between mobile and desktop previews with easy-to-use controls.
-6. LocalStorage support to save sections data
-7. Preview mode to see the live structure of the website
+5. Save and Reset: Save the current state of the website to local storage, or reset the layout to its initial state.
+6.Persistent Data: Website sections and their positions are saved in local storage, making the layout persistent even after refreshing the page.
+7. WebsiteEditor: Main component that controls the addition, deletion, and editing of sections.
+It manages the layout and allows toggling between views (desktop or mobile).
+8. WebsiteOverview: Renders the list of sections, managing their sorting and organization.
+9. WebsiteSection: Responsible for rendering individual sections, enabling content editing and dragging functionality.

 ## Technologies Used
 1. React.js: A JavaScript library for building user interfaces.